King John's Castle (Limerick): Early history

+A castle, built on the orders of King John and bearing his name, was completed around 1210.
 The castle was built on the boundary of the River Shannon in order to protect the city from the Gaelic kingdoms to the west and from any rebellion by Norman lords to the east and south.
 Under the general peace imposed by the Norman rule, Limerick prospered as both a port and a trading centre, partly due to the castle acting as a watchdog on any cargo passing through the port of Limerick.
-By this time the city was divided into an area became known as "English Town" on King's Island, while another settlement, named "Irish Town" had grown on the south bank of the river.
-The town of Limerick became so wealthy during this era King John set up a mint in the North West corner of the castle, with pennies and half pennies from this time available to see in Limerick museum today.
+By this time the city was divided into an area known as "English Town" on King's Island, while another settlement, named "Irish Town", had grown on the south bank of the river.
+The town of Limerick became so wealthy during this era that King John set up a mint in the North West corner of the castle, with pennies and half pennies from this time available to see in Limerick museum today.
 A 1574 document prepared for the Spanish ambassador attests to its wealth:

 Luke Gernon, an English-born judge and resident of Limerick, wrote an equally flattering account of the city in 1620: